tianyin/configuration_datasets/configfiles/README.md

 "``FILENAME,VERSION,LINK,DESC,SOURCE``"

 The only difference is that `$version.metadata.csv` contains the file name pointing to the files, while `all_versions.metadata.csv` does not include the files.

+Recently, we also add the configurations of Hadoop and HBase, which has different file format.
+Please see the docs in `hadoop+hbase` for details.